skazantsev/MvcVulnerabilitiesDemo/README.md

 First of all, it's important to distinguish methods for working with html elements and methods dealing with text.
 For example, in a popular JavaScript framework **jQuery** there are methods *text()* and *html()*.
 The *text()* method html-escapes input and so should be used for inserting data.
-Contrary, use *html()* when you want to build parts of the DOM (Document Object Model), but make sure that you still escape content of html elements.
+Contrary, use *html()* if you want to build parts of the DOM (Document Object Model), but make sure that you still escape content of html elements.

 To illustrate these points:
 ``` JavaScript